dglazier/chanser/README.md

     //register it with this final state instance FS->RegisterPostTopoAction(pcm);

+Note you can include as many different ParticleCutsManagers in you analysis as you want.
+For example you could hae one with all particles having DeltaTime cuts of 1ns and another with 2ns.

+Note the argument 1 provided in pcm{"EBCuts",1}, means that this cut will actually be applied to the data, if this is not included or a 0 is used instead then the cut is just included as a flag in the ouput tree.

 ### Particle data

 Or output data related to each particle in the event to a root tree :